-Share-based compensation expense is recognized as costs and/or expenses in the consolidated statements of comprehensive income based on the fair value of the related share-based awards on their grant dates.
+Share-based compensation expense is recognized as costs and /or expenses in the consolidated statements of comprehensive income based on the fair value of the related share-based awards on their grant dates.
 Share-based compensation expense is charged to the shareholders' equity or noncontrolling interest section in the consolidated balance sheets.
 The assumptions used in share-based compensation expense recognition represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
-If factors change or different assumptions are used, the Group's share-based compensation expense could be materially different for any period.
-Moreover, the estimates of fair value are not intended to predict actual future events or the value that ultimately will be realized by employees who receive equity awards, and subsequent events are not indicative of the reasonableness of the original estimates of fair value made by the Sohu Group for accounting purposes.
+If factors change or different assumptions are used, the Group's share-based compensation expense who receive equity awards, and subsequent events are not indicative of the reasonableness of the original estimates of fair value made by the Sohu Group for accounting purposes.